daoenpan/Rectangle-SwiftUI/README.md

 There are buttons for importing and exporting the config as a JSON file in the settings tab of the preferences window.

-Upon launch, Rectangle will load a config file at `~/Library/Application Support/Rectangle/RectangleConfig.json` if it is present and will rename that file with a time/date stamp so that it isn't read on subsequent launches.
+Upon launch, Rectangle wi
+ll load a config file at `~/Library/Application Support/Rectangle/RectangleConfig.json` if it is present and will rename that file with a time/date stamp so that it isn't read on subsequent launches.

 ## Preferences Storage